 This history was put together from documents held in the SDN Archive, Woollahra Council, Dictionary of Sydney and the State Library of NSW.
 The SDN Archive, established in 2002, is a unique resource in Australia's early childhood education sector.
-You can also see the SDN Archive on HistoryPin: www.historypin.com/en/person/32804

-SDN Children's Services runs 25 children's education and care centres throughout NSW and the ACT, as well as providing a range of children and family support programs.
+SDN Children's Services runs 26 children's education and care centres throughout NSW and the ACT, as well as 2- programs supporting children and families and other sector organisations.
+Sdn children's services

-1 Source: Woollahra Municipal Council

-Eastern Suburbs Day Nursery and Nursery School, c.1938-1942